 These are just a few of the differences between these chapter of bankruptcy.
 There are other important distinctions, as well as alternatives to bankruptcy that we can discuss as we explore the best debt relief options available to you.

-With more than 20 years of legal experience representing Connecticut clients, Hartford bankruptcy attorney Ronald I. Chorches can help you understand the differences between Chapter 7 and Chapter 13 bankruptcy, and he can help you through a debt relief process that will be best for your needs.
+With more than 20 years of legal experience representing Connecticut clients, Hartford bankruptcy attorney Ronald I. Chorches can help you understand your options.
+He can help you through a debt relief process that will be best for your needs.

 Get In Touch With Us